ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 {PANEL:Cluster.SupervisorSamplePeriodInMs}

- As the maintenance supervisor, time in millisecond between sampling the information received from the nodes.
+ As the maintenance supervisor, time in milliseconds between sampling the information received from the nodes.

 - **Type**: `int`
 - **Default**: `500`